bparanj/crystal/electronics/components/capacitor.md

 Capacitors can improve the power factor in AC circuits by compensating for inductive loads.

-Capacitors are essential components in electronic circuits for energy storage, filtering, coupling, decoupling, timing, smoothing, tuning, motor starting, and power factor correction.
+Capacitors are used for energy storage, filtering, coupling, decoupling, timing, smoothing, tuning, motor starting, and power factor correction.

 1. Form of energy: